-To if adjacent to an existing single-family or multi-family development without commercial/office.
+DU = dwelling unit 10' if adjacent to an existing single-family or multi-family development without commercial/office.
 A single-family residence may be situated to the property line on one side if the adjacent single family residence is 10' from the property line or in the case of a commercial/industrial building is located 10' from the side yard property line.